hazelcast/hazelcast-simulator/README.md

 hazelcast-stabilizer
 ===========================

-A tool for stress testing Hazelcast
+A tool for stress testing Hazelcast and Hazelcast based applications in clustered environments.
+This can be in a local machine, but can also be in a cloud like EC2 or Google Compute Engine.
+The Stabilizer makes use of JClouds, so in theory we can roll out in any cloud.

 #### General structure